Necessity of Commercial General Liability Insurance

 It provides protections against financial loss incurred by litigation due to property damage, bodily injuries or death caused by your services, operations or your employees.
 Lawsuits happen against businesses all the time.
 Slip and fall incidents at business premises, such as restaurants, offices and retail stores, are often brought to a lawsuit.

 Commercial General Liability Insurance can be a risk management tool

 Whether you are legally liable or not, the insurer of commercial general liability insurance would have duty to defend you against the lawsuit.
 The defence cost is usually included with the insurance policy.
 CGL would be first defence for your business and yourself.
 That is why CGL is a most common risk management tool against liability suits.
 It is good idea to check a website of Insurance Bureau of Canada for reference.

-Often your landlord, government, business partners and buyers such as Amazon, Alibaba, eBay, Etsy, Rakuten or Walmart require commercial general liability insurance.
+Often your landlord, government, business partners and buyers such as Alibaba, eBay or Walmart require commercial general liability insurance.

 Product Liability (Third Party Liability) and Completed Operations